Peroneal Tendon Tear

 Activity modification involves managing the amount of time on your feet to facilitate recovery.
 Usually, with runners, we try to keep them running, at a reduced volume.
 This is important to keep some load going through the tendon.
 This helps to facilitate strengthening exercises for Posterior Tibial Tendonitis which is the most effective form of treatment for Posterior Tibial Tendonitis.
 These normally begin as band strengthening, progressing into weight bearing and then hopping exercises.

-Steroid Injections such as a corticosteroid is an effective in providing pain relief for cases that are struggling to adapt to strengthening exercises but something to be avoided where possible as it cause long term deconditioning to the tendon.
+Steroid Injections such as a corticosteroid is an effective in providing pain relief for cases that are struggling to adapt to strengthening exercises but something to be avoided where possible as they cause long-term deconditioning to the tendon.
 A period of 1-2 weeks in a walking boot is generally recommended post injection.
 Surgery is a last resort for Posterior Tibial Tendonitis.
 This may involve debridement of the tendon and is usually followed by 12 weeks of Physical Therapy.

 In most cases, physical therapy consisting of nonsurgical treatment methods such as activity modification, taping, and strengthening exercises cure Posterior Tibial Tendonitis.
 In very irritable cases a boot or custom orthotic may be required while surgery is only necessary in severe cases.